Asim927/Task-6/README.md

 # Task-6
-# Task 6: Linear Regression – House Price Prediction
+# Linear Regression – House Price Prediction

 ## Objective
 To build a Linear Regression model to predict house prices using the California Housing dataset and evaluate its performance.